YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 COMMITWAITSTUCK
 --------------------

-COMMITWAITSTUCK, Pid wwww timed out after waiting tttt minute(s) for nnnn concurrent YottaDB/GT.M process(es) to finish commits in database file dddd
+COMMITWAITSTUCK, Pid wwww timed out after waiting tttt minute(s) for nnnn concurrent YottaDB process(es) to finish commits in database file dddd

 Run Time Error: This error message indicates that a process could not finish database transaction commit and timed out waiting for other concurrent processes to finish.

 Action: Check the operator log for accompanying COMMITWAITPID messages.
-Every concurrent GT.M processes reported with the COMMITWAITSTUCK messages would have accompanying COMMITWAITPID message(s).
+Every concurrent YottaDB processes reported with the COMMITWAITSTUCK messages would have accompanying COMMITWAITPID message(s).
 If so, review those messages.
-If not, report to your GT.M support channel with system log and operator log information.
+If not, report to your YottaDB support channel with system log and operator log information.

 ----------------
 COMPILEQUALS